Search

 Alta Mesa

 The Alta Mesa AVA is situated on a high table, or mesa, north of Lodi proper.
 With warmer temperatures and less wind than its neighbors to the west, this is one of Lodi’s warmer AVAs.
-Alta Mesa was initially planted with familiar red varieties.
-Today, this AVA is known for its collection of unique varietals – like Grenache Blanc, Tannat and Touriga Nacional.
+Alta Mesa was initially planted to familiar red varieties.
+Today, this AVA is known for its collection of unique varietals — like Grenache Blanc, Tannat and Touriga Nacional.

 Borden Ranch

-Borden Ranch is defined by its hillside topography, with elevations ranging from 70 feet to 520 feet along the border of the Sierra Nevada foothills.
-Clay soils and windy conditions force these vines to struggle to survive – optimal conditions for structured reds, like Cabernet Sauvignon, Syrah, Merlot and Zinfandel.
+Borden Ranch is defined by its hillside topography, with elevations ranging from 70 feet to 520 along the border of the Sierra Nevada foothills.
+Clay soils and windy conditions force these vines to struggle to survive — optimal conditions for structured reds, like Cabernet Sauvignon, Syrah, Merlot and Zinfandel.

 Clements Hill